 Protecting against this type of attack can be tricky.
-Users of Nexus platform can take advantage of the built-in namespace confusion protection in Nexus Firewall with Nexus Repository to protect proprietary packages from falling victim to the same strategy, preventing any protected packages from being downloaded from external sources.
+Users of Sonatype Platform can take advantage of the built-in namespace confusion protection in Sonatype Repository Firewall with Sonatype Nexus Repository to protect proprietary packages from falling victim to the same strategy, preventing any protected packages from being downloaded from external sources.
 Read our documentation.

 Generally this strategy is used as a targeted method to infiltrate malicious code into a specific organization.
 Using namespace confusion as a mass attack method against users of a targeted package, as opposed to a targeted infiltration strategy into a single organization is a novel way of leveraging this type of attack we have not seen before.

 As a maintainer of your internal packages, especially when parts of your code is published to the wider world, you should also as a best practice reserve your package names, even if you do not intend to publish them to the world.